scoder/lupa/README.txt

 * supports Python 2.x and 3.x, potentially starting with Python 2.3
   (currently untested)

-* written for LuaJIT2, as opposed to the Lua interpreter (tested with LuaJIT 2.0.0-beta4)
+* written for LuaJIT2 (tested with LuaJIT 2.0.0-beta5), but reportedly works with the normal Lua interpreter (5.1+)

 * easy to hack on and extend as it is written in Cython, not C